JGaetjens/react-pure-decorator/README.md

 # Installation

- > Run `<npm install --save react-pure-decorator>` and then use the default export of the module
+  Run `<npm install --save react-pure-decorator>` and then use the default export of the module

 # Purpose

- > Pure prevents unneccesary rendering of a page
+  Pure prevents unneccesary rendering of a page

 # Example

- > Using the Pure decorator, you can attach a stylesheet to a component like this:
+  Using the Pure decorator, you can attach a stylesheet to a component like this:

     import {Pure} from 'decorators';

     @Pure()
-     export class ControlPanelLine extends Component {
+     export class MyClass extends Component {
-     static displayName = 'ControlPanelLine';
+     static displayName = 'MyClass';